katungi/React-cli-section/readme.md

 const wcc = require("world-countries-capitals");
 ```

-We will create some variables to hold the data we get from the useEffect hook.
+We will create some variables to hold the data we get from the useEffect hook, using the useState.
 They will come in handy when updating the table in real-time.

 ```javascript
 const [capital, setCapital] = React.useState("");